Home Learn What is Repo Rate?

 20 September, 20137.50%

 The RBI provides short-term cash loans to banks, typically secured by government securities, to address asset shortages.
 This practice involves short-term borrowing and lending, wherein the RBI purchases bonds from commercial banks with the agreement to repurchase them at a later date.
 In broader terms, if the RBI sets the repurchase rate at 5%, and a commercial bank borrows Rs.
 100 crore, the interest paid to the central bank will amount to Rs.
-5 crore on an annualized basis.
-This calculation is done using a formula which is part of the RBI monetary policy Repurchase Rate India.
+5 crore on an annualised basis.
+This calculation is done using a formula that is part of the RBI monetary policy, the Repurchase Rate India.

 The formula used for the calculation of the RBI Repurchase Rate in the example above is as follows: